 Fixed Building Sources

 PCBs were commonly used in building sealants such as caulks from the 1950s to the 1970s (Robson et al. 2010), to improve the flexibility of the material, increase the resistance to mechanical erosion, and improve adherence to other building materials (Andersson et al., 2004).
-As such, building constructed from the 1950s to the 1970s may still contain caulks with elevated levels of PCBs.
+As such, buildings constructed from the 1950s to the 1970s may still contain caulks with elevated levels of PCBs.
 No Spokane-specific data exists defining the quantity of PCBs still present in fixed building sources.
 However, many studies have been conducted estimating this magnitude for other communities, and these studies can provide a template for Spokane estimates.
 The methods used vary in terms of complexity, as demonstrated below.
 Shanahan et al (2015) used the most rigorous approach, estimating the mass of PCBs present in Chicago-area building sources by:

 Examining the building footprint, age, number of stories for each individual land parcel